hasura/graphql-engine/manual/auth/providers/index.rst

 Authentication Providers
 ========================

-Hasura Auth has providers to support different modes of authentication.
+Hasura Auth has **"providers"** to support different modes of authentication.

 It has the following providers by default.

 .. list-table::